 From Ras Ali to Ein Yivka along the picturesque Nahal Tzipori

-This is a delightful and scenic, circular hike along the picturesque Nahal Tzipori.
-The first 20-minute section is on a tayelet, a flat paved walkway, and is suitable for a stroller and wheelchair.
-About half the hike is on the Israel National Trail (Schvil Yisra'el).
+This is a delightful, scenic partially circular hike along the picturesque Nahal Tzipori.
+The first 20-minute section and a section to the spring is on a tayelet, a flat paved walkway, and is suitable for a stroller and wheelchair.

 Nahal Tzipori is the longest stream in the western Lower Galilee.
 It begins by Tzipori, winds between the rolling Alonim-Shefarim Hills, and drains into the Kichon River, a distance of 32 Km.
 It is fed by a number of springs and there is flowing water even in the summer.
 Flintstones and pottery found in the valley indicate that this area was inhabited from as far back as the Neolithic period from about 8,000 BCE.